CivicActions/ssp-toolkit/docs/ssp.md

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: user level backup requirements.

-AWS functionally makes full backups completed daily and incremental backups in real time.
-In addition, transactional logging is conducted by AWS in real time.

 ### Part b)

 #### CivicActions Responsibility

-System level information for the application is replicated and backed up in the same way as user-level information – see Part (a) above.
+System level information for the application is replicated and backed up in the same way as user-level information as defined in CP-9(a).